-Is It Possible to Get a Speeding Ticket Reduced?
+Is It Possible to Get a Stunt Driving Ticket Lowered?

 Understanding Whether Negotiating a Plea Deal Is An Appropriate Solution